kslik9/Inception/README.md

 **Automating `mysql_secure_installation`**
-to make our database good and doesnt need uphead configuration to start working , we have to automate our database with the help of a sql script. the script has to setup some mandatory things which is the next. firstly it has ti setup the database root password and delete anonymous users , remove the test database , flush the privileges tables and for some fun create small table and insert some object to it . for the setup this [tutorial](https://bertvv.github.io/notes-to-self/2015/11/16/automating-mysql_secure_installation/) explain everything in details i highly recommend it .
+to make our database good and doesnt need uphead configuration to start working , we have to automate our database with the help of a sql script. the script has to setup some mandatory things which is the next.
+**(i recommend start do the following steps without a script)** firstly it has to setup the database root password and delete anonymous users , remove the test database , flush the privileges tables and for some fun create small table and insert some object to it . for the setup this [tutorial](https://bertvv.github.io/notes-to-self/2015/11/16/automating-mysql_secure_installation/) explain everything in details i highly recommend it .

 secondly for the table adn insertting on it you have to create a **database**(a collection of tables which stores different sets of structred data) at first by Using ``'CREATE DATABASE <name>'`` , second enter into the database with the ``'USE <name>'`` . since you are inside the database you have to create a **table**(you can understand it as adouble array where is has collumns and rows of data) inside of it now . to do a simple example ``CREATE TABLE <name_fo_database>(<name_of_var> <type_of_var> );`` example :